 High quality textures are just the first part of creating realistic, believable materials.
 In the real world nothing is clean, even the most sterile environment will have imperfections and it's important to replicate that when creating realistic renders.

-- Adjust scaling via the texture node and strength via the color correction node.
+Adjust scaling via the texture node and strength via the multiply node.

 Create a new redshift image node and load in the scratches texture (use the greyscale white scratches on a black background)), be sure to click on override in the node settings and make sure the gamma is set to 1.0.